-No. The tuition listed for each program covers only the tuition cost; however, we have designed all of our programs in such a way as to minimize the high cost of books.
+No. The tuition listed for each program covers only the tuition cost; however, we have designed all of our programs in such a way as to minimize the cost of books.

 The cost of books can vary greatly depending on a couple of factors.
 The first factor is the program in which you are entering.
-The first three years of the undergraduate program are completed primarily with lecture material that is included in the tuition cost.
-There are some outside reading requirements, but the book cost for any of those programs is usually under \$100 for the year.
+The first three years of the undergraduate program are completed primarily with lesson material that is included in the tuition cost.
+There are some outside reading requirements, but the book cost for any of these programs is usually under \$100 for the entire year.

-For the degree programs, the cost of books can be as little as nothing, or be as much as the tuition.
-We do provide students with a suggested list of textbooks for each course, but we also allow students to use other books that are not on the list.
+For the degree programs, your cost for books could be anything from \$0 to many hundreds of dollars.
+We do provide students with a suggested list of textbooks for each course, but we also allow students to use other books that are not on the list (with prior approval).
 Many of our students use local libraries (public and private) and are able to complete their studies without buying any books at all.
-Others are striving to develop their own personal libraries and will spend more on books than they do on tuition.
+Others are striving to develop their own personal libraries and they may spend more on books than they do on tuition.